fburic/conda-fuse/README.md

 >>>
 ```

+### Use in PyCharm

+This works basically the same as for normal conda environments,
+assuming the conda-fuse env has been mounted.
+Then, PyCharm is able to detect it when setting up the project interpreter
+opting for an existing conda environment.

+You just need to remember to mount it again when you resume work on your project.
+To keep things simple, there's no separate mount-only command,
+so just run `conda-fuse-activate [env name]` in the PyCharm terminal
+(or anywhere else, but in case you want to keep things centralized to the IDE).

 ### Unmounting an environment

 To avoid any weird behavior, first run `conda deactivate` if the environment in question